CanonEnsemble/Hyperbolic-Chern-Numebrs/README.md

 # Hyperbolic Chern Number
-This repository contains code and data for computing the Chern number of the {8,3} Haldane model for each irreducible representation (irrep).
+This repository contains code and data accompanying Ref.
+[1] for computing the Chern number for each irreducible representation (irrep) of the {8,3} Haldane model [2].
 The project is divided into two main sections: Hamiltonian construction and Chern number calculation.

 ## Construction of Hamiltonian